Skip to content

 Myth #4: You must live in Italy to apply for Italian Citizenship by Descent.

 Generally, there is no residency requirement in Italy to apply for Italian Citizenship by Descent.
-The most common route of obtaining citizenship by descent is applying through your local Italian consulate which does not require you to have spent any time in Italy whatsoever.
+The most common route of obtaining citizenship by descent is applying through your local Italian consulate, which does not require you to have spent any time in Italy whatsoever.

 While there is no residency requirement in Italy, those who qualify for Jure Sanguinis can potentially expedite the process by applying for citizenship in Italy.
 ICAP has several programs in various comunes, or towns, throughout Italy where you can apply for citizenship.
-We seamlessly guide your citizenship application with the help of our local program managers in each town who will help you secure a short term lease, establish your residency, arrange meetings with necessary government officials, translate on your behalf, and guide you through every step of the citizenship process.
+We seamlessly guide your citizenship application with the help of our local program managers in each town who will help you secure a short-term lease, establish your residency, arrange meetings with necessary government officials, translate on your behalf, and guide you through every step of the citizenship process.

 If you are interested in learning more about our Apply in Italy programs, please visit our webpage or schedule a call with us today.

 The Italian laws of Jure Sanguinis have no language requirements.
 Unlike many other European countries with similar laws of Jure Sanguinis, Italy does not require you to learn Italian to obtain citizenship by descent.
+You do not need to speak Italian or pass a language test when claiming citizenship by descent.
+From the Italian government’s perspective, individuals of Italian descent are considered citizens by birthright and are not required to formally apply or demonstrate language proficiency.

-While there is no Italian Language requirement for those who are eligible for citizenship by descent, we always encourage our clients to learn Italian in order to connect to their ancestry.
+While there is no Italian Language requirement for those who are eligible for citizenship by descent, we always encourage our clients to learn Italian to connect to their ancestry.
 ICAP offers Italian Language lessons for all knowledge levels of the Italian Language.

 Please visit our webpage on Italian Language Lessons if you would like to master the Italian language or if you wish to brush up on your current skills.